NextechGS/NextechJS/Documentation/Contributors/CodeReviewGuide/README.md

 ## Testing

 - Don't just review the code; test it by running the unit tests and relevant Sandcastle examples.
 See the [Testing Guide](../TestingGuide/README.md).
-- For some changes, it is useful to profile CesiumJS or step through the code in the debugger.
+- For some changes, it is useful to profile NextechJS or step through the code in the debugger.
 - Read the new reference doc.
 Build the reference doc if the changes are significant.

 ## Merging